20 Home Coffee Bar Ideas

 Color Coordinate With Style

 This beverage station includes essentials for a weekend brunch or an after-dinner dessert.
 Place mugs on a two-tier tray to save counter space.
-Keep in mind, not all of the mugs have to match — as long as they are the same color scheme, your display will look chic and tidy.
+Keep in mind, not all the mugs have to match — as long as they are the same color scheme, your display will look chic and tidy.

 Learn More: Customize Coffee Mugs With Hand-Drawn Flowers